 On paper, Russell’s Reserve 10 Year Old Bourbon has a lot going for it.
 First, and most obviously, it has a 10-year age statement (a feature that seems to be disappearing almost daily in today’s American whiskey market).
 It’s a Kentucky straight bourbon whiskey from one of the most reputable and historic distilling companies, Wild Turkey.
-And finally, while not the signature 101 proof that made WT products famous, it’s a respectable 90 proof (a strength comparable to many other whiskeys in its retail price range).
+And finally, while not the signature 101 proof that made Wild Turkey products famous, it’s a respectable 90 proof (a strength comparable to many other whiskeys in its retail price range).
 All that on paper and it won’t cost you a fortune (usually found between $30-$35).
 But, how does it taste?

 Tasted neat in a Glencairn after a few minutes rest …

 Overall: This is a solid bourbon.
-It’s not bad – it’s not great – it’s not young, grainy, or overly “plain.”
+It’s not bad; it’s not great.
+It’s not young, grainy, or overly “plain.”
 That said, it’s not really special or notably complex either.
 But the real question on everyone’s mind is – is it better than Wild Turkey 101?
-Well, if you compare it to my most recent bottle of NAS 101 (2016), I’ll have to give the edge to Russell’s Reserve 10-year.
+Well, if you compare it to my most recent bottle of 101 (2016), I’ll have to give the edge to Russell’s Reserve 10-year.
 (Did I actually type that?)
-Seriously, Jimmy and Eddie.
+Seriously.
 I kinda feel like Richard Dreyfuss’ character in Close Encounters of the Third Kind staring at a pile of shaving cream … This means something.